tebexio/Tebex.js/CONTRIBUTING.md

 2. Ensure existing and new tests pass using `npm test`

 ## Submitting Changes
-1. Commit your changes in logical chunks, i.e. keep your changes small per single commit.
+1. Commit your changes in logical chunks, i.e. keep your changes small per single commit with a clear description.
 2. Locally merge (or rebase) the upstream branch into your branch: `git pull upstream && git merge`.
 3. Push your topic branch up to your fork: `git push origin <branch-name>`.
 4. Open a [Pull Request](https://help.github.com/articles/using-pull-requests) with a clear title and description.

-## Pull requests
-As an open source project we welcome contributions to help improve Tebex.
-When contributing towards the code of Tebex, be it new features or just bug fixes.